India › Jaipur Hotels › Jai Niwas Review

-Jai Niwas – Quiet, budget-priced, and family-friendly, but feels a little isolated.
+Jai Niwas Garden Hotel – Quiet, budget-priced, and family-friendly, but feels a little isolated.

 Sister to the nearby Arya Niwas guesthouse, the eco-friendly Jai Niwas is hidden along a tranquil alley with a big gate – not that the area is unsafe.
 Rooms are budget-standard and accordingly priced, but still set within a pleasant colonial-era setting of whitewashed walls, terraces with wicker chairs, and lawns dotted with wrought-iron tables.
-Rooms are simple, but certainly cozy, and offer superior views (of the garden) than most similar guesthouses.
-(More rooms and a new restaurant were being built in early 2019.)
-Unusually, it also caters for families with special rooms, while the associated backpacker hostel next door also offers rooms with 4 bunk beds.
+Rooms are simple but certainly cozy, and offer superior views (of the garden) than most similar guesthouses.
+Unusually, it also caters for families with special rooms, while the associated backpacker hostel next door also offers rooms with four bunk beds.
 There is an inexpensive café on-site, and the staff is very helpful about travel arrangements.
 However, it is a tad isolated, with auto-rickshaws often a necessity.

 - Address: 3 Jalupura Scheme, a dead-end street, about 100m from Gopinath Marg (road).